 Performing value engineering correctly requires an analysis of the functions of the project or product or system being studied.
 The outcome solves problems and reduces life-cycle costs while improving performance and quality.
 If a process does not include the function analysis, or the recommendations and solutions from the study, or the improvements to quality and performance, then it is not a true value engineering study.

-The 6 stages of a VA/VE process
+The 6 stages of the Value Engineering process

-VA/VE starts by working out where the true value of your product lies for your customers - to reveal how you can reduce your costs without compromising the functions and quality that fundamentally drive your sales.
+Value Engineering starts by working out where the true value of your product lies for your customers - to reveal how you can reduce your costs without compromising the functions and quality that fundamentally drive your sales.
 It then moves on to defining, costing, proposing and implementing these solutions in the most efficient and practical way possible.

 You'll need to create a plan for your process based on these 6 classic stages and stick to it.
 It will keep you focused on the objectives of your project and show you exactly what should come next.